-Yes, he got bored, and moved to market research to understand how customers really think about advertising.
-He’d show big ad campaigns to everyday customers and ran hundreds of hours of focus groups and interviews.
-In 2011, Simon took his lessons to swish London ad agencies, working as a strategist working on many major brands until 2019.
+Yes, I got bored and moved to market research to understand how customers really think about advertising.
+I’d show big ad campaigns to everyday customers and run hundreds of hours of focus groups and interviews.
+In 2011, I took these lessons to swish London ad agencies, working as a strategist working on many major brands until 2019.

 Simon met Sarah.

-Sarah spent the best part of a decade as a copywriter and marketing professional for London charities and the world famous arts centre, the Barbican.
-In 2007, Simon and Sarah met at a friend’s birthday, and – well, let’s just say, 12 years and three children later, here we are.
+Sarah, my wife, spent the best part of a decade as a copywriter and marketing professional for London charities and the world-famous arts centre, the Barbican.
+In 2007, I met Sarah at a friend’s birthday, and – well, let’s just say, 12 years and three children later, here we are.

-We wanted our own, family-run business so we could see our kids more – and avoid the long hours and office politics of working in London.
+I wanted my own home-run business, so I could see Sarah and the kids more – and avoid the long hours and office politics of working in London.

-Together we had many lessons that weren’t told to smaller businesses – and they needed sharing.
-It’s time to let the cat out of the bag.
+I realised that I had many lessons that weren’t told to smaller businesses – and they needed sharing.
+It was time to let the cat out of the bag.

-If you want to know more, email firstname.lastname@example.org and we’ll get back to you ‘lickety-split’ (as my grannie would also say).
-It’s nice to hear from new people.
+If you want to know more, email email@example.com and I’ll get back to you ‘lickety-split’ (as my grannie would say).
+It’s good to hear from new people.

 Thanks for reading and toodle pip 🙂

-PS. to get a flavour of us, listen to some podcasts that we’ve guested on:
+PS. to get a flavour of how I think, listen to some podcasts that we’ve guested on: